baumrock/RockForms/docs/html/readme.md

 <img src=checkbox.png class=blur alt="Label Markup">

+This is a security feature from Nette, which is a good thing.
+It prevents possible injection attacks.
+But unfortunately it's too complicated to add HTML if you know what you are doing.

-NetteForms makes it a little complicated to add custom HTML to their elements, but RockForms has you covered!
+But RockForms has you covered!
 Simply wrap your markup with `$form->html()`:

 ```php
 $form->addCheckbox(